Prefectures of Japan: Types of prefecture

 Historically, during the Edo period, the Tokugawa shogunate established bugyō-ruled zones (奉行支配地) around the nine largest cities in Japan, and 302 township-ruled zones (郡代支配地) elsewhere.
-When the Meiji government began to create the prefectural system in 1868, the nine bugyō-ruled zones became fu (府), while the township-ruled zones and the rest of the bugyo-ruled zones became ken (県).
+When the Meiji government began to create the prefectural system in 1868, the nine bugyō-ruled zones became fu (府), while the township-ruled zones and the rest of the bugyō-ruled zones became ken (県).
 Later, in 1871, the government designated Tokyo, Osaka, and Kyoto as fu, and relegated the other fu to the status of ken.
 During World War II, in 1943, Tokyo became a to, a new type of pseudo-prefecture.

 Despite the differences in terminology, there is little functional difference between the four types of local governments.
 The subnational governments are sometimes collectively referred to as todōfuken (都道府県) in Japanese, which is a combination of the four terms.

 To

-Tokyo is referred to as to (都), which is often translated as "metropolis".
+Tokyo, capital city of Japan is referred to as to (都), which is often translated as "metropolis".
 The Japanese government translates Tōkyō-to (東京都) as "Tokyo Metropolis" in almost all cases, and the government is officially called the "Tokyo Metropolitan Government".